elelay/jedit-trackers-kinto/README.md

 ## Server

 A kinto server is running at http://kinto.elelay.fr.
 I'm still in the process of setting it up.
 It's running in docker behind an nginx proxy.
-First thing is to switch to https.

 I've followed [the permission tutorial](http://kinto.readthedocs.io/en/stable/tutorials/permissions.html) to make 2 read-only collections in the `jedit-trackers` bucket (`tickets` and `oldTickets`).